Milk Allergy in Babies

 If I need to supplement, what sort of formula can I use?

 There may be situations where a breastfeeding mother needs to supplement her allergic baby.
 Or situations where a baby’s allergic symptoms are very severe and a special formula may need to be considered (ABM, 2011).
-Extensively hydrolysed formulas are often recommended and in some cases, elemental amino acid based formulas may be indicated (infantproctocolitis.org).
-Nutritional information for alternative milks is discussed in Specialised Infant Milks in the UK: 0-6 Months, April 2020 by First Steps Nutrition Trust.
-Allergy author Robyn Noble cautions that although some clinicians believe it is not possible for babies to react to elemental formulas she has seen many babies react as not all ingredients are enzyme reduced to amino acids.
-(Noble, 2015)
+Extensively hydrolysed formulas are often recommended and in some cases, elemental amino acid based formulas may be indicated.
+Nutritional information for alternative milks is discussed in Specialised milks Marketed For Infants With Allergies in the UK June 2024 by First Steps Nutrition Trust.
+Allergy author Robyn Noble cautions that although some clinicians believe it is not possible for babies to react to elemental formulas she has seen many babies react as not all ingredients are enzyme reduced to amino acids (Noble, 2015).

 What about soya based formulas, or goat’s milk?

-Soya based formulas, or goat’s milk formulas are not recommended as many infants will have similar allergic reactions to the proteins they contain.30 Soy is itself a highly allergenic protein often causing reactions 31.
-UK Department of Health Government advice 2014 states:
+Soya based formulas, or goat’s milk formulas are not recommended as alternatives for an allergic baby as many infants will have similar allergic reactions to the proteins they contain.25 Soy is itself a highly allergenic protein often causing reactions.26 UK Department of Health Government advice 2014 states:

 goats’ milk-based formula is not suitable for infants diagnosed as being allergic to cow’s milk.
 GPs will prescribe an appropriate infant formula with fully hydrolysed proteins